hackerb9/mkpass/README.md

 | correcthorsebatterystaple.net | 47.95	   | Sacrifice-Fashion-Repetition-Shine-8 |
 | Ben Finney's xkcdpass         | 99.59	   | nonhuman boulevard covert hardcover tracer acrobat |

 # TO DO

 * Remove reliance on external dictionaries.
-Just include the wordlist in this shell script.
+Maybe include a basic wordlist in this shell script.

+* Add an example of downloading one's own writings from Facebook and Gmail and then using them as a corpus.

 * Add options to allow different strength passwords.